 Popular Skills for Senior Statistician

-Survey results suggest that Senior Statisticians put a wide range of professional skills to use.
-Most notably, skills in R, SAS, Statistical Analysis, and Data Modeling are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
-Skills that seem to negatively impact pay include SQL and Data Modeling.
-SAS and Statistical Analysis are also commonly seen together.
+Senior Statisticians report using a pretty varied skill set on the job.
+Most notably, skills in R, SAS, Statistical Analysis, and Data Modeling are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
+Skills that are correlated to lower pay, on the other hand, include SQL and Data Modeling.
+Aptitude in SAS tends to also indicate an understanding of Statistical Analysis.